iftas-org/resources/FediCheck/readme.md

 <li>Click "Login"</li>
 </ol>
 <p>FediCheck will request the necessary permissions via OAuth.
 Once accepted, your FediCheck account will be created.</p>
-<p>FediCheck will then read the existing domain blocks on the remote server and store those to the FediCheck account, to ensure the FediCheck service does not overwrite the existing blocks.</p>
+<p>FediCheck will then read the existing domain blocks on your server and store those to the FediCheck account, to ensure the FediCheck service does not overwrite your existing blocks.</p>
 </td>
 <td width="40%" valign="top">
 <blockquote><img src="https://github.com/iftas-org/resources/assets/3419832/e2b1e72f-9628-4b76-af0d-36144655c1ac" /></blockquote>